Cannevi / History

 "Jones et al (1989) comment on the occurrence of pollen of hemp or hop in Early/Middle Neolithic deposits at L'Ouzière, Jersey: this may relate to wild hops growing in coastal fens, but could reflect cultivation of hops for brewing or of hemp for rope-making and/or as a narcotic."
 [1]

 It is difficult to distinguish hemp pollen from that of hops, which complicates analysis.
-However, research indicates that cannabis was not introduced into Northwestern Europe until the Iron Age [2], meaning that the ancient pollen found at St Ouen was most probably from hops.
+However, research indicates that cannabis was not introduced into Northwestern Europe until the Iron Age [2], which together with data on the prevailing environmental conditions indicates that the ancient pollen found at St Ouen was most probably from hops.

 The presence of burnt residue on 'vase-supports' found during archaeological excavations at La Hougue Bie has been suggested to be related to the ritualistic infusion of hallucinogenic drugs, which may have included cannabis.
 [3] However, analysis has since determined the residue as being from the burning of birch bark tar.
 [4]